harenbergsd/ett-vid-clipper/README.md

 ## Other notes

 - Re-encoding the video kills the runtime.
 This is why we find the nearest keyframe to the starting timestamp of a clip.
 Generating video clips is free if you don't have to re-encode, but that requires having enough keyframes to where you don't need to do it.
 AI led me astray trying to re-encode small pieces and stitch them together, but that route never panned out :).
 I think it's basically re-encode everything or nothing, and everything will be painful.

+### How to Build Windows EXE
+- Download ffmpeg and ffprobe binaries, which you can do here: https://www.gyan.dev/ffmpeg/builds/
+    - Keep these in the base directory
+- On windows, run `uv run pyinstaller webui.spec`